 I also called local court reporting agencies to see if proofreading court transcripts is a real thing.
 It certainly is — and one lady said to call her when I’d completed the course.

 For almost six months, I woke up early, poured my coffee, and worked my butt off.
 It was certainly a stretch for my brain most days.
 There are times in the healing process when you have absolutely no control over whether you’re able to put together two rational thoughts.
 This extreme brain fog never announces itself, it just settles in for the day (or week).

-Working at my own pace, while studying the intensive grammar and punctuation books, and preparing for the regular testing that comes with the course, was paramount.
-Transcript Proofreading: Theory and Practice is a seriously well-planned and executed course that completely prepares its students for running a successful business.
-It is not easy, and it pushed me to my limits some days as I trudged through thousands of pages of practice transcripts searching for hundreds of errors.
+Working at my own pace, while studying the intensive grammar and punctuation books, and preparing for the regular testing that came with the course, was paramount.
+It was not easy, and it pushed me to my limits some days.

 The General Proofreading course is great for people whose stomachs churn at the sight of spelling and grammar errors.
 It equips you for proofreading opportunities with authors, websites, company newsletters, any type of published works, and all other written material.